What's My Approach to Therapy?

-Another specialty is couples.
-Do you love your partner but can’t communicate without having the same arguments over and over?
-Do you find that you avoid opening up to your partner because you don’t think that your partner hears you?
-Do you feel alone in your relationship or that your partner doesn’t care about you the way you partner used to?
-All relationships experience disconnections & conflict.
+In addition to working with adult individuals, I also help couples.
+All relationships experience disconnections and conflict.
 You can get back those good feelings that brought you together in the first place.
 Emotionally Focused Therapy (EFT) can help change negative patterns.
-Partnerships often start with an intense connection but over time can fade.
-I offer a way for you to learn how to communicate in ways that bring you closer together by helping you understand negative patterns of communicating, allowing each of you to express thoughts and fears in safe, respectful ways to help you to feel more bonded and close again.
+Partnerships often start with an intense connection, but over time can fade.
+I offer a way for you to learn how to communicate in ways that bring you closer together by helping you understand negative patterns of communicating, allowing each of you to express thoughts and fears in safe, respectful ways to help you feel more bonded and close again.

-I provide online therapy and addiction counseling in Colorado, and online therapy in Arizona.
+I provide online therapy in Arizona, Colorado, and Virginia, and some in person therapy in Aurora, CO.

 How Psychotherapy Can Help

 Many people don't see all of the strengths they already have but are not fully utilizing.
-A trained and experienced therapist can help with pointing these out and building on them.
+I can help with pointing these out and building on them.
 With couples, it can help to have an objective third party treat the relationship without blame of either partner.
 By approaching issues from this perspective, both partners can have their needs and feelings understood.

 What I Say to People Concerned about the Therapy Process